joshmarinacci/waveshare_lcd_test/README.md

-so far, anything above 27000 seems to be charging. maybe anything over 30k?
+so far, anything above 27000 seems to be charging. maybe anything over 30k? while charging it is over 30k. after running for over 4 hours w/ the screen dimmed to 0% but otherwise still running, it died at 22661.
+So we can say that is our minimum battery value.

 probably should do a running average the last 10 measurements